Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Introduction

-One of the drawbacks of GARCH model is the difficulty in dealing with volatility spikes, which could indicate that the market is switching within regimes.
-Various types of specification of MRS-GARCH models has been proposed, for example in \cite{Hamilton}, many of which suggest that regime switching GARCH model achieves a better fit for empirical data.
-Naturally, the most general model allows all parameters to switch among regimes.
-However, as is shown in \cite{Henneke}, the sampling procedure in MCMC method for the estimation of such model is time-consuming and renders it improper for practical use.
-Recent developments in algorithm in \cite{Billioa} improves the estimation speed.
-In our model, we use the regime switching GARCH model specified in \cite{Haas1} for simplicity.
-This model circumvents the path dependence problem in Markov model by specifying parallel GARCH models.
+A drawback of GARCH model is the inadequate ability in modeling volatility spikes, which could indicate that the market is switching within regimes.
+Various types of MRS-GARCH models have been proposed, many of which suggest that the regime-switching GARCH model achieves a better fit for empirical data (for example, in \citeauthor{Hamilton} \citeyear{Hamilton}). \cite{Marcucci} finds that MRS-GARCH models outperform standard GARCH models in volatility forecasting in a time horizon shorter than one week.
+Naturally, the most flexible model allows all parameters to switch among regimes.
+However, as is shown in \mbox{\cite{Henneke}}, the sampling procedure in the MCMC method for estimating such a model is time-consuming and renders it improper for practical use.
+We construct a new model based on the regime-switching GARCH model specified in \cite{Haas1}, which circumvents the path dependence problem in the Markov Chain model by specifying parallel GARCH models.

-It’s a recognized fact that the correlation of financial assets is time-varying.
-Specification of multivariate GARCH models with both regime-specific correlations and variance dynamics involves a balance between flexibility and tractability.
-The model in \cite{Haas1} has been generalized in \cite{Haas2} to a multivariate case.
-Unfortunately, it suffers from the curse of dimensionality and thus is unsuitable for a high dimensional empirical study.
+\cite{Bollerslev2} proposes the GARCH model with constant conditional correlation.
+The parsimonious DCC-GARCH model in \cite{Engle2} opens the door to modeling multivariate GARCH process with different persistence between variance and correlation.
+While flexible models allowing time-varying correlation are preferred in many cases, specification of multivariate GARCH models with both regime-specific correlations and variance dynamics involves a balance between flexibility and tractability.
+The univariate MRS-GARCH model in \cite{Haas1} is generalized in \cite{Haas2} to a multivariate case.
+Unfortunately, it suffers from the curse of dimensionality, and thus is unsuitable for a high dimensional empirical study.
 In our model, we decompose variance and correlation so that the variance of each asset evolves independently according to a univariate MRS-GARCH model.
-The correlation is incorporated in the innovations modeled by a flexible Markov swiching multivariate NTS distribution.
+The correlation is incorporated in the innovations modeled by a flexible Hidden Markov Model (HMM) that has multivariate NTS distribution as the conditional distribution in each regime.
+We will use the calibrated model to simulate returns for portfolio~optimizations.

-Modern portfolio theory is usually framed as a trade-off between return and risk.
-Classical Markowitz Model intends to find the portfolio with the highest Sharpe ratio.
-However, variance has been criticized for not containing enough information on the tail of distribution.
-Moreover, the correlation is not sufficient to describe the interdependence of asset return with non-elliptical distribution.